jadecobra/python_tdd_exercises/source/how_to/calculator.rst

 .. code-block:: python

-  tests/test_calculator.py ..
+  tests/test_calculator.py .
 [100%]

   ============== 1 passed in 0.01s ==============

 refactor: make it better
 ---------------------------------------------------------------------------------

-* I import python's random_ library to generate random integers to test that the function behaves the way I expect for any given numbers
+* I want to test the function with random numbers, so import python's random_ library to generate random numbers for the test

   .. code-block:: python